About

 Key Achievements

-2. In 2020, Fedora was awarded an IMLS Grant (Fedora Migration Paths & Tools: A Pilot Project) to support development of tooling and documentation to help users migrate from Fedora 3.x to Fedora 6.x.
-Fedora 3 is one of the most widely used versions of the software that exists, but it is end of life, and the continued reliance on this outdated software puts the security, functionality and reliability of those repositories at risk.
-The grant effort created a migration pathway to help navigate the migration process in an effort to protect the content contained within those repositories.
+In 2020, Fedora was awarded an IMLS Grant (Fedora Migration Paths & Tools: A Pilot Project) to support development of tooling and documentation to help users migrate from Fedora 3.x to Fedora 6.x.
 Coupled with the tooling, a Migration Toolkit was published, providing step-by-step instructions, templates, user stories, and best practices gathered from the grant pilot partners.
-This toolkit is maintained on the Fedora wiki here.
+This toolkit is maintained on the Fedora wiki.

-3. Fedora has a globally installed user base and recently has taken action to ensure broader representation at decision-making levels of program governance.
 Through intentional outreach and engagement with partners and users outside of North America, the Fedora program has grown its global geographical representation on Governance, and non-North American members now make up nearly 30% of the group.
-Our continued work to connect with more diverse users has resulted in significant growth in our community communication channels with over 100 new members being added to these channels in the last year.
+Over 100 new members have also been added to community communication channels in recent years.

 Technical Attributes